HL7/PDDI-CDS/pages/_includes/documentation.md

 ## <span style="color:silver"> 8.2.0 </span> Definitions
 {:.no_toc}

-The Digoxin + Cyclosporine artifact logic depends on the concept that the patient was currently stable on digoxin before the current medication order.
-To make this clear, the Definitions section (8.1.0) defines terms used in the subsequent flow diagrams.
-Figure 6 progresses through the decision tree and includes warning indicators (i.e., green, orange, red) and contextual factors that may be passed to the clinician.
+The Digoxin + Cyclosporine artifact logic depends on whether the patient is stable on digoxin or cyclosporine before the current medication order event.
+This section defines terms used in the subsequent flow diagrams.
+Certain terms are defined by presumptions that MAY be taken based on the presence of resources in `context` versus `prefetch` elements of the request.
+Figure 7 progresses through the decision tree and includes warning indicators (i.e., green, orange, red) and contextual factors that may be presented to the clinician.
+Figure 8 builds on this artifact and provides a display of Cards example.

 * **Incident Order** – `context` medication is *not* in `prefetch` medications and, thus, is presumably the first occurrence.

 * **Prevalent Order** – `context` medication is in `prefetch` medications and, thus, is presumably a medication order that is continued or repeated.

-* **Normal** – observation that is within a specified time period, and the measure is within a therapeutic window or below/above a certain threshold.
+* **Normal** – observation that is within a specified time period, and the measure is within a therapeutic window or below/above a certain acceptable threshold.

 * **Abnormal** – observation that is *not* within a specified time period, *or* the measure is *not* within a therapeutic window or below/above a certain threshold.

+> *Note:* Parameters for "normal" and "abnormal" observations SHOULD be modified by the implementor.
+The provided artifacts use a simplistic approach of querying for the most recent measure in a specific time frame.
+This approach SHOULD be modified to capture and present the most clinically relevant information.
+For example, clinicians may want a look-back period that captures several measures for serum creatinine to determine the status *and* prognosis for renal insufficiency.

 ## <span style="color:silver"> 8.3.0 </span> Level 1 Implementation - Digoxin + Cyclosporine Knowledge Artifact (semi-structured)

-Figure 7 shows how a PDDI CDS implementer would implement the Digoxin + Cyclosporine PDDI knowlege artifact using the CDS Hooks `medication-prescribe` hook.
-The figure shows that the CDS Service would process the PDDI CDS logic after receiving a `medication-prescribe` request.
-Note that, like the Warfarin-NSAIDs PDDI, the CDS implementor MUST create *pre-fetch* templates the client programs will use to assemble data for `medication-prescribe` requests.
-Data in the request MUST include both the prescribing context required as part of the `medication-prescribe` hook and pre-fetch resources specified by the CDS service.
-The decision tree shown in the figure indicates warning indicators (i.e., green, orange, red) and contextual factors that MAY be passed to the clinician.
-After processing the CDS Hooks `medication-prescribe`, the CDS service MUST return CDS Hooks *cards* that MAY include *actions* with associated FHIR resources.
+Figure 7 shows how a PDDI CDS implementer would implement the Digoxin + Cyclosporine PDDI knowledge artifact using the CDS Hooks `medication-prescribe` hook.
+The figure shows the CDS Service processes the PDDI CDS logic after receiving a `medication-prescribe` request.
+The decision tree shown in Figure 7 includes warning indicators (i.e., green, orange, red) and contextual factors that MAY be passed to the clinician.
+After processing the CDS Hooks `medication-prescribe`, the CDS service MUST return CDS Hooks Cards that MAY include actions with and associated FHIR resources.

 <figure class="figure">
 <figcaption class="figure-caption"><strong>Figure 7: Level 1 Digoxin + Cyclosporine logic </strong></figcaption>